mmf81428/Data-Dawgs-MIST-4610-Project-1/README.md

 <img width="684" alt="Screenshot 2024-10-13 at 4 42 59 PM" src="https://github.com/user-attachments/assets/62418236-9017-47e6-a82f-549b041e0f8c">

-Identifying the most popular class seating fo the most frequent flyers will help management understand these high-value customers' preferences.
+Identifying the most popular class seating for the most frequent flyers will help management understand these high-value customers' preferences.
 This information can be used to adjust the availability of the seats in each class accordingly.
 This allows for there to be the proper amount of seating to be available in each class to have room for the more profitable customers.

 6. Show the captains with the most experience (longest amount of time at delta) who have worked at Delta for at least 10 years and display their total hours and miles they have spent flying for this given time period.